sgl-project/sglang/rust/README.md

 #### 2. Load-Balancing (Shortest Queue)
-This strategy tracks pending request counts per worker and routes new requests to the least busy worker for optimal load distribution.
+This strategy tracks pending request counts per worker and routes new requests to the least busy worker when the system is detected to be imbalanced.
+This helps maintain optimal load distribution across workers.

 ### Configuration Parameters

-1. `cache_routing_prob`: (float, 0.0 to 1.0)
-   - 0.0: Exclusively use load balancing
-   - 1.0: Exclusively use cache-aware routing
-   - Between 0-1: Probability of using cache-aware routing vs load balancing

-2. `cache_threshold`: (float, 0.0 to 1.0)
+1. `cache_threshold`: (float, 0.0 to 1.0, default: 0.5)
    - Minimum prefix match ratio to use highest-match routing
    - Below this threshold, routes to worker with most available cache space

-3. `eviction_interval_secs`: (integer)
+2. `balance_abs_threshold`: (integer, default: 32)
+   - Absolute difference threshold for load imbalance detection
+   - System is potentially imbalanced if (max_load - min_load) > abs_threshold

+3. `balance_rel_threshold`: (float, default: 1.0001)
+   - Relative ratio threshold for load imbalance detection
+   - System is potentially imbalanced if max_load > min_load * rel_threshold
+   - Used in conjunction with abs_threshold to determine final imbalance state

+4. `eviction_interval`: (integer, default: 60)
-   - Interval between LRU eviction cycles for the approximate trees
+   - Interval in seconds between LRU eviction cycles for the approximate trees

-4. `max_tree_size`: (integer)
+   - Background thread periodically evicts least recently used nodes to maintain tree size

+5. `max_tree_size`: (integer, default: 16777216)
    - Maximum nodes per tree
    - When exceeded, LRU leaf nodes are evicted during the next eviction cycle

 ## Development